 Contact our office and the department chair.
 Professors should not adjudicate cases on their own and you have a right to contest an allegation.

-The Honor Committee will proceed to hear the case with the information they have available to them.
+Your case will be resolved by the Honor Committee in your absence.
+It is important to participate in the case resolution process as if you do not, the Honor Committee will be left to make a decision on your case with only the information provided in the referral.
 A registration hold may be placed on your account, which will prevent registration, the processing of graduation and degree conferral, and transcript processing.

 Mason has a variety of resources that can assist you with becoming a stronger scholar and more engaged student.
 Often students find themselves confused about how to write, what it means to paraphrase, and how to properly cite.
 Sometimes students find themselves referred to the Office of Academic Integrity due to lack of planning and an inability to manage their time well.
 They may also simply struggle with the material.
 There are offices on campus available and ready to assist you with the areas you are struggling with that may be impacting your schoolwork.